Support for family members

 Our MND Connect helpline is here to listen if you need to talk with someone.
 Our helpline can guide you towards support that feels right for you, including support about Kennedy’s disease.

-You may find it helpful to be put in touch with an Association visitor, where available.
+You may find it helpful to be put in touch with one of our Association visitors, where available.
 These trained volunteers can provide guidance and support at your home, or by telephone or email.
-We also have local branches and groups, where you can meet other people affected by MND, who understand the changes you are dealing with.
-There are other useful organisations that offer support to carers and family members who support people with serious conditions.
+We also have local Branches and groups, where you can meet other people affected by MND, who understand the changes you are dealing with.
+There are other Useful organisations that offer support to carers and family members who support people with serious conditions.

 The whole family approach can help ensure suitable services are arranged.
 This may reduce the pressure of care and enable the family to better face the challenges ahead as a team.